groklearning/microbit-simulated-dal/README.md

 Pull requests welcome!

 ## Initial setup:
+First you'll need a build environment with yotta.
+If you can already build micro:bit MicroPython firmware images, then you're probably good to go!
+Otherwise follow the instructions at the main [microbit MicroPython repository](https://github.com/bbcmicrobit/micropython).
+At a minimum you just need yotta, ninja and cmake to build this simulator - you don't actually need the ARM toolchain.

 Clone the fork of bbcmicrobit/micropython and this repo.
 ```bash
 cd ~/repos  # Change to your working dir.